-Function on Soft key e workpiece blank to the detail magnification in it was last shown.
-RESET BLK FORM workpi detail magnification so that the machined ece or workpiece blank is displayed as it was mmed with BLK FORM.
-WINDOW BLK FORM G With the WINDOW BLK FORM soft key, you displayed workpiece black to its originally pro-
+Function Soft key Restore workpiece blank to the detail magnification in which it was last shown.
+RESET BLK FORM Reset detail magnification so that the machined workpiece or workpiece blank is displayed as it was programmed with BLK FORM.
+WINDOW BLK FORM